HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Method

-Many studies have explored higher-order structures in brain networks by focusing on loops (1D cycles) formed by nodes and edges \citep{32,33}.
-Besides, the influence of signed HOIs was overlooked in these studies, which could offer a broader diagnostic view of neurological conditions.
-Our proposed strategy for representing signed HOIs allows researchers to explore more complex signed higher-order structures, such as quadriplet structures and voids (2D holes) formed by triangular faces.
-This advance is significant because it further refiness the HOIs by defining sign and links HOIs in the brain to higher-order organisations, and provides a higher-dimensional perspective for studying higher-order structures in the brain, potentially providing new insights into brain organisation and function.
+Many studies have explored higher-order structures in brain networks by focusing on loops (1D cycles) formed by nodes and edges \citep{32,33}, with limited attention paid to more complex higher-order organizational patterns.
+Moreover, the influence of signed HOIs was overlooked in these studies, which could offer a broader diagnostic view of neurological conditions.
+The new definition of weighted simplicial complexes allows researchers to explore more complex signed higher-order structures, such as quadruplet structures and voids (2D holes) formed by triangular faces.
+This advance is significant because it further refines the HOIs by defining sign and links HOIs in the brain to higher-order organizations, and provides a higher-dimensional perspective for studying higher-order structures in the brain.